 PFAS pollution hotspots

 Recently, we have seen an alarming amount of PFAS ‘hotspots’ identified all over the globe by experts.
-A recent study delivered by the Le Monde French newspaper and its 17 newsroom partners as part of the Forever Pollution Project[xiii], detected 23,000 sites across Europe where PFAS contamination had been detected and over 2000 of these were considered hotspots.
+A recent study delivered by the Le Monde French newspaper and its 17 newsroom partners as part of the Forever Pollution Project[xiii], identified 17,000 sites across Europe where PFAS contamination had been detected and over 2000 of these were considered hotspots.
 The hotspots were defined as areas with concentrations of PFAS detected at a level that experts consider hazardous for health (in this case 100 ng/L).

 Worryingly, a lot of the contamination sites identified in this study were not always near industrial sites that handle or manufacture PFAS, demonstrating the many other potential routes for PFAS pollution to occur, e.g. via wastewater streams[xiv] and pesticides[xv], as well as the mobility and persistence of PFAS once in the environment.